Mazda Millenia: North America

 Launched in North America in 1994 (as a 1995 model year), the Mazda Millenia replaced the Mazda 929 as the brand's flagship sedan offering in North America.
 While the 929 had been the last non-luxury rear-wheel drive Japanese import sedan in the US, the Millenia was front-wheel drive.
 Unlike the other markets, there was no equivalent version of the Mazda Xedos 6/Eunos 500 sold in the US or Canada.

-It was available in three models: the base model (called simply "Millenia"), the mid-level Millenia L (with standard leather upholstery, power moon roof and remote keyless entry), and the top-of-the-line Millenia S which featured optional heated front seats and came standard with the supercharged 2.3-liter V6 Miller cycle engine, which produced 50% more power than the base engine but also 50% better fuel economy.
+It was available in three models: the base model (called simply "Millenia"), the mid-level Millenia L (with standard leather upholstery, power moon roof and remote keyless entry), and the top-of-the-line Millenia S which featured optional heated front seats and came standard with the supercharged and dual-intercooled 2.3-liter V6 engine that operated on the Miller cycle, (as opposed to the more common Otto cycle at the time).
+This engine produced 50% more power than the base, naturally-aspirated 2.5L engine but also provided 50% better fuel economy.

 All Millenia models came standard with dual front airbags, anti-lock brakes, and traction control.
+For poor traction situations, both transmissions offered a "Hold" feature on the gear selector that allowed drivers to lock the transmission into the gear below their current gear selector position (for example: enabling Hold when the gear selector was in "3" would hold 2nd gear).